Does sweet potato help with headaches during perimenopause?

 Hydration and electrolytes

 Dehydration is a common headache trigger, and potassium, which sweet potato provides in meaningful amounts, works alongside sodium to maintain fluid balance inside and outside cells.
 Adequate potassium helps prevent the cellular dehydration that can contribute to headache onset even when overall fluid intake appears adequate.
+Maintaining good hydration throughout the day is especially important because even mild dehydration is sufficient to trigger headaches in susceptible individuals.

 Practical approach